umarhunter/database-analysis-toolkit/README.md

 ## Overview

-Database Consistency Checker is a Python Jupyter notebook designed to ensure data integrity by identifying inconsistencies between two flat files.
-One of these files serves as the database for an organization or corporation.
+Database-Analysis is a Python Jupyter notebook designed to ensure data integrity by identifying inconsistencies between two flat files.
+One of these files serves as the database for an corporation/organization .
 The tool logs any inconsistencies found, facilitating easy identification and correction of data issues.
+In addition, it provides some analytics that may be of use.

 ## Features